 Given its young audience, the event made use of Walls.io’s powerful moderation tools.
 Our moderation settings let you filter posts out that include specific words.
 Walls.io offers a list of suggested terms to filter out, but you can always add more.

 This event also made use of custom branding tools.
-They chose the colours and theme that best fits their social media content and general design.
+They chose the colours and layout that best fits their social media content and general design.

 4. Let your sponsors advertise on your feed — Tomorrowland